Goh Sze Fei

 Goh Sze Fei (吳世飛 (Wú Shìfēi); born 18 August 1997) is a Malaysian badminton player.
+He was a silver medalist in the 2024 Asian Championships.
+Goh was part of the Malaysia winning team in the 2022 Asia Team Championships.
 He won the 2022 German Open in the men's doubles event partnered with Nur Izzuddin, their first BWF World Tour title.
+They reached a career-high number 1 in the BWF World ranking on 27 May 2025.

 Early life

 Goh finished his primary school in SJK(C) Chung Hua Tampin, Negeri Sembilan.
-During his secondary school period, which was in Sekolah Mengengah Kebangsaan Tunku Besar at Tampin, he managed to get recruited into Badminton Association of Malaysia during his secondary school period to be trained as a national player.
+During his secondary school period, which was in Sekolah Menengah Kebangsaan Tunku Besar at Tampin, he managed to get recruited into Badminton Association of Malaysia during his secondary school period to be trained as a national player.

-Goh comes from a typical Malaysia Chinese family based in Tampin, Negeri Sembilan.
+Goh comes from a Malaysian Chinese family based in Tampin, Negeri Sembilan.
 There are 4 siblings in his family and he is the youngest among the siblings.
 All his siblings are very enthusiastic in badminton sports and Goh's eldest, Goh Sze Boon and second elder brother, Goh Sze Onn used to be Malaysian national players as well.
 Goh's first badminton coach was Goh Sai Chong who guided and coached Sze Fei since he was at his young age.

+Career

+In January 2017, Goh and his partner Nur Izzuddin entered their first Grand Prix Gold final at the 2017 Malaysia Masters and finished up as runner-ups.

+2022

+In March, Goh and Izzuddin won their first BWF World Tour title at the German Open beating Liu Yuchen and Ou Xuanyi in three games.
+In the following week, they entered their second consecutive final at the Swiss Open but lost out to rivals Fajar Alfian and Muhammad Rian Ardianto.
+In April, Goh and Izzuddin fell to compatriots Aaron Chia and Soh Wooi Yik at the semi-finals of Asian Championships, securing them a bronze medal.
+In December, Goh partnered Goh Boon Zhe at the Malaysia International and finished as runner-ups.